Kunalkhandodiya/My_Computer_Vision_Projects/README.md

-First step all Files are download second step all files are stored in a seprate folder third step open the VScode and Pycharm fourth step open the file location inside the pycharm and VSCode Fifth Step Run the Python main file
+First step all Files are download second step all files are stored in a seprate folder third step open the VScode and Pycharm fourth step open the file location inside the pycharm OR VSCode Fifth Step Run the Python main file